Most Active Speaker

 Actions

-James Eastham is a Serverless Developer Advocate at Datadog.
-He has over 10 years experience in software, at all layers of the application stack.
+James Eastham is a Serverless Developer Advocate at Datadog and a Microsoft MVP.
+He has over 10 years of software experience at all layers of the software development process and has spoken at conferences all over the world.

 Area of Expertise